3dem/relion-documents/source/SPA_tutorial/Preprocessing.rst

 --------------

 Next, we will estimate the CTF parameters for each corrected micrograph.
-You can use the :jobtype:`CTF estimation` job-type as a wrapper to Kai Zhang's :textsc:`gctf` to execute on the GPU, or you can also use Alexis Rohou and Niko Grigorieff's |CTFFIND4.1| to execute efficiently on the CPU.
+You can use the :jobtype:`CTF estimation` job-type as a wrapper to Alexis Rohou and Niko Grigorieff's |CTFFIND4.1| to execute efficiently on the CPU.
 We now prefer |CTFFIND4.1|, as it is the only open-source option, and because it allows reading in the movie-averaged power spectra calculation by |RELION|'s own implementation of the |MotionCor2| algorithm.
+Support for GCTF was dropped in RELION 5.0.
 Fill in the settings as follows:

 On the :guitab:`I/O`: